-Personally I like to see operationtulip.com as my personal office space online.
+Personally, I like to see operationtulip.com as my personal office space online.
 I have my email, calendar, documents, photos and tasks at hand just by signing in to one single account.
-I find it’s a great feature that makes me log in almost every day.
+I find it’s a significant feature that makes me log in almost every day.

 Connecting your mail

-First of all, you don’t need to know what all these terms stand for.
+First, you need not know what all these terms stand for.
 All you have to do is gather the information that applies to your email provider and follow the guide.

 If you have the option to choose between POP3 and IMAP, I strongly recommend that you go with IMAP as that is a better protocol.
 Using POP3 means that you have to download every email from the server while IMAP lets you manage your mail directly on the server.